-There is no in-seat entertainment, only wireless streaming of content.
-A Samsung Galaxy tablet is provided in Virgin Australia Business Class – difficult to use during meal service.
+There is no in-seat entertainment in Virgin 737 business class, only wireless streaming of content.
+A Samsung Galaxy tablet is provided.
+This is difficult to use during meal service.

 The omelette was one of the best egg dishes I’ve ever had in the air.
 This wasn’t surprising -Virgin Australia domestic business class dining is generally of a very high standard.
 However, while the natural muesli was presented well, unfortunately it was quite dry and difficult to eat, even with milk.

 We enjoyed our Virgin Australia 737 business class flight, but for the same points, you can get a vastly better experience flying A330 Virgin business class (named ‘The Business) as you’ll see below.

 |Flight number:||VA 679|